 An easy signup flow will increase conversion rates and improve customer experience.
 But that’s not the only place you should streamline for a better user experience.
 Automated billing eases the process of collecting payments.
 It’s a better customer experience and minimizes involuntary churn.

-Go ahead and speak to multiple “growth hackers” at your favorite SaaS conferences, and they’ll all tell you the same thing – free trials are invaluable in the SaaS industry.
-There’s only so much a customer can learn from speaking with a sales rep. Free trials give users a first-hand experience of your SaaS.
+Speak to “growth hackers” at your favorite SaaS conferences, and they’ll all tell you the same thing – free trials are invaluable in the SaaS industry.
+Free trials give users a first-hand experience of your SaaS.
 They help them understand exactly how your product works.

 Admittedly, free trials are standard practice for the majority of SaaS companies.
-There are no physical products to write off.
-Hence, they are a low-investment strategy with an average conversion rate of 62.4%.
+They are a low-investment strategy with an average conversion rate of 62.4%.

 Both models generate qualified leads.

 Canva uses both limited-time and unlimited trial periods.
 Their freemium model gives prospects unlimited access to basic features.
-Potential customers that want advanced features get a 30-day trial on premium plans.
+Potential customers who want advanced features get a 30-day trial on premium plans.

 Free trials are a strong indicator of a prospect’s intent to buy.
 But it won’t matter how generous your trial period is if the experience is not worthwhile.
 Track your free trial conversion rates.
 Ask for customer feedback from unconverted leads about their experience.